Minimum terms and conditions of employment

 Family and domestic violence leave

-From 1 February 2023 (1 August for employers with less than 15 employees), all employees are entitled to take up to 10 days paid family and domestic violence leave each year.
+An NES entitlement to family and domestic violence leave came into effect from 12 December 2018.
 This entitlement supplements the existing personal/carers leave entitlements under the National Employment Standards.
+Award covered employees have had these entitlements since 1 August 2018 but the effect of the NES is that all employees are entitled to five days of unpaid family and domestic violence leave each year.
 This includes part time and casual employees.
 The NES operates as a minimum standard so more generous arrangements in employer policies or Enterprise Agreements will continue to apply.

 Family and domestic violence is defined in the NES as being violent, threatening or other abusive behaviour by a close relative of an employee that seeks to coerce or control the employee and causes them harm or to be fearful.
 The term “close relative” is defined broadly in the Fair Work Act 2009 (Cth) and includes someone who is related to the employee according to Aboriginal or Torres Strait Islander kinship rules.
 The NES provides that this leave can be taken if: